Criminal Attorneys & DWI Lawyers in Covington, New Orleans, and Shreveport Louisiana

-Even if you are pulled over and arrested for DUI/DWI, there are numerous Louisiana DWI defenses Mr. Barkemeyer can use to fight your DUI charge.
+If you are pulled over and arrested for DWI, there are numerous defenses we can use to fight your DWI charge.
 These defenses can relate to challenging the reason why you were pulled over, challenging your arrest, challenging evidence presented by law enforcement, challenging chemical blood-alcohol content (BAC) tests, challenging field sobriety (FST) tests, and challenging the felony aggravated DUI charges.

 A police officer must have reasonable grounds to pull you over.
-If the police officer did not have a valid reason to pull you over, or did not actually see you driving, your DWI attorney can challenge the entire stop, and fight to have all the evidence excluded.
+If the police officer did not have a valid reason to pull you over, or did not actually see you driving, we can challenge the entire stop, and fight to have all the evidence excluded.

-There are numerous defenses to challenging a Breathalyzer including that the machine was not working properly, the test was not properly giving, the operator was not knowledgeable or certified in the operation of the machine, the observation periods were not maintained, and that body temperatures were higher than assumed giving a false positive results.
+There are numerous defenses to challenging a breathalyzer including that the machine was not working properly, the test was not properly given, the operator was not knowledgeable or certified in the operation of the machine, the observation periods were not maintained, and the certifications were invalid.

 Blood tests can be challenged on the basis of chain of custody, contaminated samples, improper blood draw procedures, and improper training of the phlebotomist.
 The blood sample is not the defendants.